GREGONTHEGO/Gerg-Trackmania-AI/EXPERIMENTS.md

 # Project Log: Reinforcement Learning in Trackmania

-This document roughly outlines the five major development stages of my reinforcement learning system designed to control a vehicle in Trackmania 2020.
-Each stages reflects iterative improvements, experiments, and lessons learned across areas including telemetry extraction, model design, reward engineering, and architectural changes.
+This document roughly outlines the five major developments of my reinforcement learning system designed to control a vehicle in Trackmania 2020.
+Each subsection reflects iterative improvements, experiments, and lessons learned across areas including telemetry extraction, model design, reward engineering, and architectural changes.

 ## [Basic DNN](/README.md):  [(gameStateOnly.py)](/Scripts/Python/gameStateOnly.py)

+A simple deep neural network built with TensorFlow that relies solely on telemetry inputs, without any visual information.
+It uses values such as speed, position, velocity, and checkpoint count to determine the next action.
+While limited in perception compared to image-based models, it serves as a useful baseline for understanding the basics of a reinforcement learning model in a game environment.

 **Experiment 1: Retrieving Game Data and Controlling the Vehicle**